spekarchik/PouchAndPaper/MOD_README.md

-# 🌟 CompactMod — convenient storage of tradeable resources, with a curious effect of burnt paper
+# 🌟 Pouch & Paper — convenient storage of tradeable resources, with a curious effect of burnt paper

-**Compact Mod** is designed to make storage and usage of common resources more convenient — specifically paper, ink, leather, seeds, and feathers.
+**Pouch & Paper** is designed to make storage and usage of common resources more convenient — specifically paper, ink, leather, seeds, and feathers.
 These items are often used for trading with villagers, both directly and for crafting more valuable goods like books and "Book and Quill".

 The mod introduces compact versions of:
 - paper — as stacks and blocks,